 Please note: All students applying for federal and/or state financial assistance must meet and maintain satisfactory academic progress in a degree program to receive funding.
 Satisfactory progress is measured in terms of qualitative, quantitative, and maximum time standards.
 All coursework at Columbia College is applied to these standards.
 The quality of a student's progress is measured by grade point average (cumulative GPA).
 The minimum GPA for Financial Aid recipients is the same as the academic standard for Columbia College.
 The quantity of a student's progress is measured by the Cumulative Completion Rate (hours earned divided by hours attempted).
 Students are required to complete 2/3 of attempted hours while at Columbia College.
 Financial Aid recipients must complete an educational program within a time frame no longer than 150% of the published length of the educational program.

-For more in-depth information about adding, dropping or withdrawing from courses, see the undergraduate or graduate catalog, or call the Online Campus office at (800) 231-2391, ext.
+For more in-depth information about adding, dropping or withdrawing from courses, see the undergraduate or graduate catalog, or call the Online program office at (800) 231-2391, ext.
 7246.